-L Evidence type Portfolio reference Date 1 Wire and test electrical equipment and circuits 1.1 Work safely at all times, complying with health and safety legislation, regulations and other relevant guidelines

-Learning outcomes Asses ssment criteria Evidence type Portfolio reference Date 1.2 Carry out all of the following activities during the wiring and testing activities: • Adhere to procedures or systems in place for risk assessment, COSHH, personal protective equipment (PPE) and other relevant safety regulations • Ensure the safe isolation of services during the wiring and testing activities • Follow job instructions, circuit drawings and test procedures at all times • Check that tools and test instruments to be used are within calibration date, and are in a safe and usable condition, including PAT tested • Ensure that the electrical system is kept free from foreign objects, dirt or other contamination • Where appropriate, apply procedures and precautions to eliminate electrostatic discharge (ESD) hazards Return all tools and equipment to the correct location on completion of the wiring and testing activities
+Lea arning outcomes Asses ssment criteria Evidence type Portfolio reference Date 1 Wire and test electrical 1.1 Work safely at all times, complying with health and safety legislation, regulations and other relevant guidelines equipment and circuits 1.2 Carry out all of the following activities during the wiring and testing activities: • Adhere to procedures or systems in place for risk assessment, COSHH, personal protective equipment (PPE) and other relevant safety regulations • Ensure the safe isolation of services during the wiring and testing activities • Follow job instructions, circuit drawings and test procedures at all times • Check that tools and test instruments to be used are within calibration date, and are in a safe and usable condition, including PAT tested • Ensure that the electrical system is kept free from foreign objects, dirt or other contamination • Where appropriate, apply procedures and precautions to eliminate electrostatic discharge (ESD) hazards Return all tools and equipment to the correct location on completion of the wiring and testing activities

-Learning outcomes Asses ssment criteria Evidence type Portfolio reference Date 1.3 Wire up three of the following electrical systems: Domestic lighting circuits Motor start and control Vehicle heating or ventilating Vehicle lighting Vehicle starting and ignition Instrumentation and control circuits Alarm systems (such as fire, intruder, process control) Electro-pneumatic or electro-hydraulic control circuits Other control circuits (such as pumps, fans, blowers, extractors) Air conditioning control circuits Refrigeration control circuits Heating/boiler control circuits Aircraft lighting circuits Power generation and control circuits Avionic circuits and systems Emergency lighting systems Communication systems Computer systems Other specific electrical circuits 1.4 Plan the wiring and testing activities before they start them
+Learning outcomes Asses ssment criteria Evidence type Portfolio reference Date 1.3 Wire up three of the following electrical systems: Domestic lighting circuits Motor start and control Vehicle heating or ventilating Vehicle lighting Vehicle starting and ignition Instrumentation and control circuits Alarm systems (such as fire, intruder, process control) Electro-pneumatic or electro-hydraulic control circuits Other control circuits (such as pumps, fans, blowers, extractors) Air conditioning control circuits Refrigeration control circuits Heating/boiler control circuits Aircraft lighting circuits Power generation and control circuits Avionic circuits and systems type reference Emergency lighting systems Communication systems Computer systems Other specific electrical circuits 1.4 Plan the wiring and testing activities before they start them

-Learning outcome es Asses ssment criteria Evidence type Portfolio reference Date 1.5 Use appropriate sources to obtain the required specifications, circuit diagrams and test information 1.6 Obtain the correct tools and equipment for the wiring and testing operations, and check that they are in a safe and usable condition 1.7 Use two of the following test instruments during the wiring and testing activities: • Multimeter • Insulation resistance tester • Polarity tester/indicator • RCD tester • Earth-loop impedance tester • Other specific test equipment 1.8 Mount and secure the electrical components safely and correctly, to meet specification requirements
+Learning outco omes As sessment criteria Evidence type Portfolio reference Date 1.!
+Use appropriate sources to obtain the required specifications, circuit diagrams and test information 1.0 Obtain the correct tools and equipment for the wiring and testing operations, and check that they are in a safe and usable condition 1.
+Use two of the following test instruments during the wiring and testing activities: • Multimeter • Insulation resistance tester • Polarity tester/indicator • RCD tester • Earth-loop impedance tester • Other specific test equipment 1.8 Mount and secure the electrical components safely and correctly, to meet specification requirements

-Learning outcomes sessment criteria Evidence Portfolio reference Date Wire circuits using three of the Single core Multicore PVC twin and earth Flexible (such as cottor) Data/communication Fibre-optics Screened Coaxial Ribbon cables Mineral insulated Armoured Wiring loom/harness
+Learning outcomes sessment criteria Evidence type Portfolio Date reference е Wire circuits using three of the following Single core Multicore PVC twin and earth Flexible (such as cotton or rubber Data/communication Fibre-optics Screened Coaxial Ribbon cables Mineral insulated Armoured Wiring loom/harness